grosser/gettext_i18n_rails/README.markdown

 Simple [FastGettext](http://github.com/grosser/fast_gettext) / Rails integration.

-The idea is simple: use Rails I18n::Simple for all default translations,
-and do our own translations with FastGettext!
+Do all translations you want with FastGettext, use any other I18n backend as extension/fallback.

 Rails does: `I18n.t('weir.rails.syntax.i.hate')`
 We do: `_('Just translate my damn text!')`
+To use I18n calls define a `weir.rails.syntax.i.hate` translation.

 [See it working in the example application.](https://github.com/grosser/gettext_i18n_rails_example)